postgrespro/ptrack/README.md

 ## Upgrading

-Usually, you have to only install new version of `ptrack` and do `ALTER EXTENSION 'ptrack' UPDATE;`.
+Usually, you have to only install new version of `ptrack` and do `ALTER EXTENSION ptrack UPDATE;`.
 However, some specific actions may be required as well:

 #### Upgrading from 2.0.0 to 2.1.*:

 * Put `shared_preload_libraries = 'ptrack'` into `postgresql.conf`.
 * Rename `ptrack_map_size` to `ptrack.map_size`.
-* Do `ALTER EXTENSION 'ptrack' UPDATE;`.
+* Do `ALTER EXTENSION ptrack UPDATE;`.
 * Restart your server.

 #### Upgrading from 2.1.* to 2.2.*: